IBM/couchbackup/README.md

 * `resume`: see `COUCH_RESUME`.
 * `mode`: see `COUCH_MODE`.
 * `iamApiKey`: see `CLOUDANT_IAM_API_KEY`.
-* `iamTokenUrl`: may be used with `iamApiKey` to override the default URL for retrieving IAM tokens.
+* `iamTokenUrl`: optionally used with `iamApiKey` to override the default URL for retrieving IAM tokens.

-The callback has the standard `err, data` parameters and is called when the backup completes or fails.
+When the backup completes or fails the callback functions gets called with the standard `err, data` parameters.

 The `backup` function returns an event emitter.
 You can subscribe to: